Darkfire0576/Darkus/SilentAim.md

     ???
 end`

-the code above is stating if the [FOV] is greater then the magnitude between my cursor and the prediction point then it runs the "Mystery code" .
+the code above is stating if the [FOV] is greater then the magnitude of my cursor and the prediction point then it runs the "Mystery code" .
 ```